Ebuube/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Do not print oo
 Your script file should contain maximum 64 characters

-Write a script that prints a number with two decimal places, followed by a new line.
+The file 13-print_float is a script that prints a number with two decimal places, followed by a new line.
 The number will be stored in the environment variable NUM.

+The file 100-decimal_to_hexadecimal is a script that converts a number from base 10 to base 16.
+The number in base 10 is stored in the environment variable DECIMAL The script should display the number in base 16, followed by a new line